This Meghan Markle-Loved Jewelry Brand Is on Sale at Nordstrom

 With a collection of earrings, necklaces, pendants, and friendship bracelets, pieces from the British jewelry brand make great gift ideas for any special occasion, whether it’s a birthday, anniversary, wedding, or a special gift for yourself.

-Although Nordstrom card holders received early access to major markdowns, the annual sale is now open to the general public and features deep discounts on other fine jewelry, accessories, activewear, women’s and men’s apparel, underwear, beauty products, hair tools, luggage, home decor, kitchenware, deals under $25, and new items are being added daily.
+Although Nordstrom card holders received early access to major markdowns, the annual sale is now open to the general public.
+Shoppers can score major discounts on women's apparel, activewear, leggings, beauty, jackets, loungewear, skincare, underwear, diamonds, shoes, fine jewelry, plus size clothing, hair tools and on-trend sneakers.
+In addition, the massive shopping event is full of discounts on home decor including bedding, bath accessories, candles, pillows, wall art, rugs, luggage and chic pet clothing.
+Other sale categories include deals under $25, deals under $50, outdoor, kitchenware and clothing for men and kids.
+New items are being added daily, and this year's sale already looks to be as exciting as years past.

-The Nordstrom Anniversary Sale typically begins in July, but was pushed back due to concerns over the coronavirus pandemic.
-The shopping extravaganza launched on Aug.
-19 to the general public, but Nordstrom cardholders got first dibs on tons of sale items.
-If you're not a cardmember, you can click here to apply for a Nordstrom credit card to unlock Early Access shopping.
+Ahead of this Nordstrom sale, we've been scouring the Nordstrom virtual catalog preview and just a few of the brands we've seen on sale include.
 To check out even faster, you can add items to your Nordstrom Wish List.

-The big sale ends on Aug.
+The Nordstrom Anniversary sale ends on Sunday, Aug.
 30, so be sure to take advantage of the discounts before prices go back up on Aug.
 31.

 Check with ET Style for more sales and score a great deal on Monica Vinader jewelry ahead.